Important Academic Policies

-- You may add courses on OASIS through the first day of class.
+- You may add courses on tiger i through the fifth (5) day of class.

 - After the first day, you must contact the department offering the class.
 Only the departments can add students to classes after the first day.
 Advisors cannot add students to courses.